 A trail wordy mountain bike will have good geometry, good hydraulic disk breaks, a decent transmission system, and the proper suspension for the type of terrain that you are riding on.
 Stay away from the cheap 200-300$ so-called mountain bikes, they will bring unnecessary risk to your rides.

 Get the Correct Bike Size for Your Body

 On stiff descents having a bike that fits you is essential and will lower the risk of crashing.
-If the mountain bike is too small your center of mass will be to forward on the bike on descents and this will increase the risk of you falling over the handlebars, and this could lead to head injuries.
-Not having your center of mass at the correct spot related to the bike center of mass can make the front or the back wheel too lose traction.
+If the mountain bike is too small your center of mass will be too forward on the bike on descents and this will increase the risk of you falling over the handlebars, which could lead to head injuries.
+Not having your center of mass at the correct spot related to the bike’s center of mass can make the front or the back wheel too lose traction.

 Get All the Mountain Biking Equipment You Need

-There is two safety equipment that heavily impacts the risks of injuries on crashes: a good mountain biking helmet, knee and elbow pads.
+There are two pieces of safety equipment that heavily impact the risks of injuries in crashes: a good mountain biking helmet, and knee/elbow pads.

-Mountain biking glasses will protect you eys at high-speed descents from small bugs and rock from the trail, more often than not when I descend I hear small bugs hitting my glasses.
+Mountain biking glasses will protect your eys at high-speed descents from small bugs and rocks from the trail, more often than not when I descend I hear small bugs hitting my glasses.
 As you know when you descend at high speed your eyesight is the most important asset you can have.

 Mountain biking shoes will give you all the grip you need on the pedals and will highly reduce the risk of your foot slipping off the pedals.